 Cons Of Landlocked Property

-- It may take added time, expense, and hassle trying to obtain access to your land through easements.
+- It may take added time, expense and hassle to obtain access to your land through easements.

 - There’s a high chance that another property owner could end up wanting to extend their land and purchase other parcels of landlocked land around you.